Hernan4444/MyAnimeList-Database/readme.md

 **Warning**: this dataset includes information about anime for adults (hentai).

-Also, the dataset is available at kaggle: LINK
+Also, the dataset is available at kaggle: https://www.kaggle.com/hernan4444/anime-recommendations-database-2020

 ### Content